derekburgess/jaws/README.md

 JAWS is now an MCP server first.
 The Semantic Kernel `jaws-agent` and the older `smol.py` experiment have been removed — instead of bundling agents, JAWS exposes its pipeline as MCP tools (`jaws-mcp`) that any MCP client (e.g. Claude Code) can drive.
 Deploy to a Raspberry Pi at the edge of a network (passive LAN taps work great) and run the MCP server from it.

-Reworked the analysis model: traffic is now aggregated into one **endpoint profile per IP address** (labeled with its organization), describing inbound/outbound bytes, packets, peers, ports, and protocols.
-Anomaly detection clusters those endpoints, blending the embedding with standardized behavioral features so volume/fan-out outliers (e.g. unusual outbound traffic) actually surface.
+Reworked the analysis model: traffic is now aggregated into one **endpoint profile per IP address** (labeled with its organization), describing inbound/outbound bytes, packets, peers, ports, protocols, and inter-packet timing.
+Anomaly detection clusters those endpoints, blending the embedding with standardized behavioral features so volume/fan-out outliers (e.g. unusual outbound traffic) actually surface — and every endpoint now gets an interpretable **anomaly score** (aggregate robust-z over the raw behavioral features) with per-feature *reasons* in real units, so a flag explains itself (high outbound bytes vs. suspiciously regular beacon-like timing).
+A dedicated **host-outbound view** ranks the capture host's own upload destinations from raw packets, answering the exfiltration/beaconing question directly, and `jaws-finder --ablate` quantifies how much the text embedding actually contributes versus the numeric features (text-only vs. numeric-only vs. blended, with silhouette and Jaccard agreement).
+On the MCP side, `inspect_endpoint` drills from any flagged IP back to its peers and raw packets.
 Local embeddings moved to sentence-transformers with a small model registry (`config.PACKET_MODELS`), so swapping/adding models is a one-line change.

 ## 2025